Job sharing Definition:

 4. Poor administrative costs:

 The arrangement of sharing jobs could also result in a much higher administrative.
-For example, manager will have to spend some more time on training and communicating some of this efforts with two other employees, compared to dealing with a worker who works full time.
+For example, the manager will have to spend some more time on training and communicating some of these efforts with two other employees, compared to dealing with a worker who works full time.